Bao Hao: 50y+ bao master brings dim sum haven to the West, serving braised pork bao, lotus leaf rice & more

 It is no wonder they are called Bao Hao, because their baos really are tasty and well-made.
 From the dough to the filling, I felt comforted with every bite.

-I won’t deny, the location isn’t the most accessible for many.
+I won’t deny that the location isn’t the most accessible for many.
 But I can assure you, their Big Pau and Braised Pork Pau are absolutely worth travelling to the West for.
 I know I’ll be back, that’s for sure.

 Should I try the Century Egg Dumpling next…?